Vietnam.vn - Nền tảng quảng bá Việt Nam

 2023 marks a favorable year for ransomware gangs

-Among them, the most popular organizations in terms of ransoms received in 2023 were ALPHV/Blackcat, Clop, Play, LockBit, BlackBasta, Royal, Ransomhouse, and Dark Angels.
-These groups achieved high payment volumes thanks to different strategies, LockBit has a moderate payment size and frequency but a large total ransom flow, this is in contrast to Clop and Dark Angels because of large average payment size but lower payment frequency...
+Among them, the most popular organizations in terms of ransoms received in 2023 are ALPHV/Blackcat, Clop, Play, LockBit, BlackBasta, Royal, Ransomhouse and Dark Angels.
+These groups achieve high payment volumes thanks to different strategies, LockBit has a moderate payment size and frequency but a large total ransom flow, this is the opposite of Clop and Dark Angels because of large average payment size but lower payment frequency...

 Regarding ransom laundering, Chainalysis said payments were primarily funneled into mixing services, underground exchanges, spot exchanges, sanctioned entities, and platforms without know-your-customer (KYC) requirements.

-Coveware recently reported a decline in victims choosing to surrender to ransomware and pay cybercriminals, but Chainalysis’ numbers suggest that this may not be enough to address the problem.
+Coveware recently reported a decline in victims choosing to surrender to ransomware and pay the criminals, but Chainalysis’s figures suggest that this may not be enough to address the problem.
 The report also expects the trend of victims refusing to pay ransoms to persist and potentially increase in 2024, reaching a critical point where ransomware operations become financially unsustainable.

 Source link